French pronunciation for beginners

 super (sewpehr) super

-la connexion (lah kohnehkcyohn) the connection
+la connexion (lah kohnehksyohn) connection

-Elle habite (ehl ahbeet) She lives
+Elle habite. (ehl ahbeet) She lives.

 Letter combinations with English transcription